raylutz/daffodil/README.md

 When reading CSV files, the header is normally taken from the first (non-comment) line.
 If "user_format" is specified on reading csv files, the csv data will be pre-processed and "comment" lines starting with # are removed.

-Pydf supports CSVJ, which is a mix of CSV with JSON metadata in comment fields in the first few lines of the file, to provide data type, formatting, and other information.
-Using CSVJ speeds importing CSV data into a Pydf instance because the data can be converted to the appropriate time as it is read, and therefore avoids a second pass to conver data from str type, which is the default.
+Daffodil supports CSVJ, which is a mix of CSV with JSON metadata in comment fields in the first few lines of the file, to provide data type, formatting, and other information.
+Using CSVJ speeds importing CSV data into a Pydf instance because the data can be converted to the appropriate time as it is read, and therefore avoids a second pass to convert data from str type, which is the default.
 This also may unflatten objects.
+(This feature not supported yet).

 In some cases, you may be working with CSV files without a header of column names.
 Setting noheader=True avoids capturing the column names from the header line from csv input, and then column names will not be defined.

-If columns are not appropriate for immediate use, such as if they are sometimes repeated or are missing, then the array can be read with noheader=True, and then peeling off the first row and applying it using set_cols() If any column name is blank, then these are named "colN" (or any other prefix you may prefer) where N is the column number staring at 0.
+If columns are not appropriate for immediate use, such as if they are sometimes repeated or are missing, then the array can be read with noheader=True, and then poping the first row and applying it using set_cols() If any column name is blank, then these are named "colN" (or any other prefix you may prefer) where N is the column number staring at 0.
 If there are duplicates, then the duplicate name is named "duplicatename_N", where 'duplicatename' is the original name and N is the column number.
 If you don't want this behavior, then use noheader=True and handle definition of the 'cols' parameter yourself.

-Even if column names are established, Pydf still allows that columns (and rows) can be indexed by number.
+Even if column names are established, Daffodil still allows that columns (and rows) can be indexed by number.
 Therefore, it is best if the column names used are not pure numbers to avoid confusion.
 Traditional column names can be added with .set_cols() method, with the cols parameter set to None.
 This results in column names similar to spreadsheet programs,